 In 2008, Chris was selected as an elector for the 2008 Electoral College.
 He was a member of the National Finance Committee for President Barack Obama, as well as a delegate to the Democratic National Convention, pledged to Senator Obama, and elected from the 7th Congressional District in Pennsylvania.

-As Blank Rome's Chief Officer of Diversity and Inclusion, Chris serves as the co-chair of the Firm's Diversity & Inclusion Committee.
+In addition to his role as Blank Rome's Chief Diversity and Inclusion Officer, Chris serves as an emeritus member of our Firm's Diversity & Inclusion Committee.